-In addition, PWC EM coordinates our all-hazards emergency management program which includes mitigating against, preparing for, responding to, and recovering from all natural, technological, and human caused disasters.
-Key activities include coordination of our Hazard Mitigation Workgroup noted above, the development and maintenance of our Emergency Operations Plan and supporting operational plans, Continuity of Operations Planning, coordinating relevant training and exercises to ensure agency partner readiness for response and recovery tasks, and coordinates community outreach and preparedness activities through the Ready Prince William program.
+In addition, PWC EM coordinates our all-hazards emergency management program which includes mitigating against, preparing for, responding to, recovering from all natural, technological, and human caused disasters.
+Key activities include coordination of the County's Hazard Mitigation Workgroup noted above, the development and maintenance of the County Emergency Operations Plan and supporting operational plans, Continuity of Operations Planning, coordinating relevant training and exercises to ensure agency partner readiness for response and recovery tasks, and coordinates community outreach and preparedness activities through the Ready Prince William program.